hashmode/docs/en/bake/usage.rst

 Depending on how your computer is configured, you may have to set execute rights on the cake bash script to call it using ``bin/cake bake``.
-The cake console is run using the PHP CLI (command line interface).
+The cake console is running using the PHP CLI (command line interface).
 If you have problems running the script, ensure that you have the PHP CLI installed and that it has the proper modules enabled (eg: MySQL, intl).
 Users also might have issues if the